MerginMaps/docs/src/manage/workspaces/index.md

 5. Now you have a new workspace!
 You can [create projects](../create-project/) in the workspace and [invite other users](../project-advanced/#add-users-to-a-workspace) to contribute.
    ![new workspace](./web-new-workspace-created.png)

-Currently, it is possible to have up to 3 workspaces.
+Currently, it is possible to have up to 3 workspaces in the trial plan (without subscription).
 Note that every workspace has its own subscription.
-When created, the workspace has automatically a free subscription.
-If you want to use it commercially or need more storage, you will have to [switch to a paid subscription](../../setup/subscriptions/#changing-a-subscription-from-web).
+When created, the workspace starts with the free trial.
+After the trial period, you will have to [switch to a paid subscription](../../manage/subscriptions/#changing-a-subscription-from-web).

 See our [pricing](https://merginmaps.com/pricing) for details about different plans.